VianneyMI/monggregate/docs/tutorial/stages.md

 ## **Operators**

-You might have noticed in the grouping example how we tell monggregate to perform operations on the groups.
+You might have noticed in the grouping example how we tell Monggregate to perform operations on the groups.
 In the example, we used the `$sum` and `$push` operators.

 For more information about operators, check the [next page](operators.md).

-## **Come back later**
+## **Come Back Later**

 At this stage of the tutorial, you should already have enough to play around with the aggregation framework and start building your own pipelines.
-If you read everything straight, you might want to check out the [operators page](operators.md) later on.
+If you read everything in this documentation, you might want to check out the [operators page](operators.md) later on.